nicholaslws/BSF-projects/SOP/SOP.md

     30x30x60cm, S: 30x30x30cm)\*
 -   Racks, fixed and wheeled
 -   Lights
--   Freezers
+-   Freezers (-20 C)
 -   Balance (up to 0.001g)
+-   Oven

 \* We also have five XXL cages and a giant cage set up around the facility for large number of flies.

-Please read the relevant RAs before using them.
-Wash the equipment after using it.
+Please read the relevant risk assessment before using them.
+Wash the equipment after using it if needed.

 ### BSF cultures